SKindij/udemy-JS-React-Redux-course/REACT/README.md

 &emsp;React lets you build user interfaces out of individual pieces called components.
 Create your own React components like Thumbnail, LikeButton, and Video.
 Then combine them into entire screens, pages, and apps.

 &emsp;You don’t have to build your whole page in React.
-Add React to your existing HTML page, and render interactive React components anywhere on it.
+Add React to your existing HTML page, and render interactive React components anywhere on it.<br>
+* it uses an XML-like syntax called JSX;
+* component can store internal state data;